 IEP is an Interactive Editor for Python and not really an IDE.
 It may be useful for people looking for a Matlab replacement.
 It supports multiple Python shells simultaneously and you can program GUI toolkits such as PySide, PyQt4, wx, fltk, GTK, and Tk interactively.

 It’s open source and written in pure Python 3.
 Although it’s not a complete Python IDE, I’d love to see this level of interactivity in the other IDEs.

 If you are looking for a full-fledged and cross-platform IDE, PyCharm, WingIDE, and PyDev are really your best choices.

 Both PyCharm and WingIDE are well-priced and have personal and academic licenses, plus free licenses for classroom use and open source developers.
 PyDev is free and a LiClipse license is $50, which is a no-brainer if you need to work with Eclipse.

 My IDE of choice is PyCharm.
 It is very good already and because its developers keep improving it, I have no doubt PyCharm is going to be even better in the future.
-In fact, they just released a new version today.

 You can’t go wrong with WingIDE as well.
 It has outstanding features and a remarkable debugger.
 WingIDE developer’s know it needs some UI improvement and keep launching new versions.